Best Places To Stay In Eryri | Snowdonia and North Wales!

 A wide variety of shops, cafes and restaurants add to the bustling atmosphere, whilst excellent transport links mean you can enjoy day trips to other parts of North Wales.

-Whilst Venue Cymru right on the seafront is a theatre and conference centre that attracts famous music and comedy performers and West End shows, aswell as the annual Welsh Open Snooker tournament.
+Whilst Venue Cymru right on the seafront is a theatre and conference centre that attracts famous music and comedy performers and West End shows, as well as the annual Welsh Open Snooker tournament.

-You can also see Welsh whisky being distilled at the fascinating Penderyn Distillery in the heart of Llandudno!
+You can also see Welsh whisky being distilled at the fascinating Penderyn Distillery right in the heart of Llandudno!

-Our accommodation suggestion in Llandudno:
+Our accommodation tips in Llandudno:

 4. Anglesey